lqze/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `FileSystem.copyAsync(options)`

 Create a copy of a file or directory.
 Directories are recursively copied with all of their contents.
-It can be also used to copy content shared by other apps to local filesystem.
+It can be also used to copy content shared by other apps to the local file system.

 #### Arguments